Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Experiments

 \subsection{Setup}

-\textbf{Data Sets.} We consider 5 synthetic data sets that are frequently used in heteroscedastic regression literature (Goldberg, Williams, Yuan, Depeweg and Heavy Tail), as well as 6 real data sets with different patterns of epistemic and aleatoric uncertainty (Lidar, Yacht, Energy Efficiency, Airfoil, Abalone, Wine Quality Red), all of which are described in Appendix \ref{sec:data sets}.
-Each data set is split into 5 random train/validation/test sets.
-For every split of each data set, each method is evaluated on the best learned model (by validation log-likelihood) out of 10 random restarts (see Appendix \ref{sec:exp_details} for details).
+\paragraph{Data-sets.} We consider 5 synthetic data-sets that are frequently used in heteroscedastic regression literature (Goldberg, Williams, Yuan, Depeweg and Heavy Tail), as well as 6 real data-sets with different patterns of epistemic and aleatoric uncertainty (Lidar, Yacht, Energy Efficiency, Airfoil, Abalone, Wine Quality Red), all of which are described in Appendix \ref{sec:datasets}.
+Each data-set is split into 5 random train/validation/test sets.
+For every split of each data-set, each method is evaluated on the best-learned posterior predictive (according validation log-likelihood) out of 10 random restarts (see Appendix \ref{sec:exp_details} for details).

-\textbf{Experimental Setup.} We use neural networks with LeakyReLU activations with $\alpha=0.01$ in all experiments.
+\paragraph{Experimental Setup.} We use neural networks with LeakyReLU activations with $\alpha=0.01$ in all experiments.
 We set the prior variances $\sigma_z^2, \sigma_w^2$ using empirical Bayes and grid-search over remaining hyper-parameters.
-For optimization, we use Adam \citep{kingma2014adam} with a learning rate of $0.01$, training for 30,000 epochs (and verify convergence).
-Lastly, for each method, we select the best hyper-parameters using the average marginal log-likelihood on the validation set.
+For optimization, we use Adam \citep{kingma2014adam} with a learning rate of $0.01$, train for 30,000 epochs (and verify convergence).
+Lastly, for each method, we select the best hyper-parameters using the average log-likelihood on the validation set.
 Full details are in Appendix \ref{sec:exp_setup}.

-\textbf{Baselines.} We compare NCAI on BNN+LV with unconstrained Mean Field BBB~\citep{blundell2015weight} (the latter denoted BNN+LV).
-We also compare selecting constraint strength parameters, $\lambda_1, \lambda_2$, of NCAI through cross validation (denoted $\text{NCAI}_{\lambda}$) against fixing $\lambda_1, \lambda_2$ at zero (denoted $\text{NCAI}_{\lambda=0}$).
+\paragraph{Baselines.} We compare NCAI on BNN+LV with unconstrained mean-field VI~\citep{blundell2015weight}.
+We also compare selecting constraint strength parameters, $\lambda_1, \lambda_2$, of NCAI through cross-validation (denoted $\text{NCAI}_{\lambda}$) against fixing $\lambda_1, \lambda_2$ at zero (denoted $\text{NCAI}_{\lambda=0}$).
 Finally, we compare the performance of BNN+LV (for all inference methods) with that of a BNN.